Charles & Orene Hinds - Odell, Nebraska, High School Scholarships

 To apply, you must be a current graduating senior who resides in townships that were included in the former Odell High School district (Diller-Odell High School currently).
 Applicants must demonstrate scholastic application and achievement with the intention of pursuing postsecondary education.
 For this scholarship, scholastic application is defined as achieving a GPA of 2.75 or better on a 4.0 scale.
 You must be planning to attend an accredited 2- or 4-year college or university and be a full-time student.
 Financial need will only be utilized as a tie-breaker in the selection process.
 The essential criterion is performance, and preference shall be given to those applicants who do not have a history of drug, alcohol or tobacco use.
 Recipients may renew this scholarship for a period of up to 4 years total, provided they maintain a 2.75 GPA.
 To receive subsequent scholarship awards, previous recipients must annually submit a renewal application provided by Lincoln Community Foundation and their cumulative college transcript(s).

 1. High school transcript(s) (copies of transcripts are acceptable).

 2. Special Essay: 1) Describe your future plans and a brief overview of your long-range academic or vocational goals; 2) Describe your attitudes and beliefs related to drugs and alcohol.
 How have these beliefs impacted your high school experience?
 Your essay should be no more than 500 words and attached on no more than 1 additional typed page.

-3. Two (2) letters of recommendation (no more than one year old).
-Letters must written by teachers, counselors, clergy, employers, neighbors, etc. (letters from family members are not acceptable).
+3. Two (2) references’ e-mail addresses.
+References will be notified to fill out an online form.
+References must be teachers, counselors, case workers, clergy, employers, neighbors, etc. (references from family members are not acceptable).